KarthikAithal1011/student_placement_system/README.md

 To import the .sql file present in this repository, first open XAMPP MySQL in your system, create a new database called student_placement.
 Click the option IMPORT, next to the SQL option, and import this file.

+Project description:
+The Student Placement Prediction and Recommendation System is a comprehensive web-based application designed to facilitate placement exams and deliver personalized recommendations for students based on their performance across multiple domains.
+This platform features an admin dashboard for controlling exam release and halt, viewing results, and managing the system, alongside a student portal where users can take timed exams covering aptitude, technical skills, verbal ability, programming knowledge, and general awareness.
+The application includes real-time 12-minute timers with tab-switching detection to prevent cheating, automatic submission upon time expiry or violations, and tier-based recommendations (Tier 1, 2, 3) to guide students toward suitable career paths.
+Built with a responsive design for mobile compatibility, it ensures a smooth user experience across devices.

+The database schema encompasses several key tables: students for storing user information, admins for administrative credentials, separate question banks for each exam section (aptitude_questions, technical_questions, verbal_questions, programming_questions, general_awareness_questions), results to track exam outcomes and recommendations, and exam_status to control exam availability.
+In terms of usage, administrators can log in at /admin/login to manage exam status and review results, while students access the system at /login to participate in exams when released and view their personalized results.
+This project serves educational purposes and provides a robust framework for assessing and guiding student placement opportunities.
+Use the "node server.js" command to run the project.